James River bateau

-The James River Bateau was a shallow draft river craft used during the period from 1775 to 1840 to transport tobacco and other cargo on the James River and its tributaries in the Commonwealth of Virginia.
+The James River bateau was a shallow draft river craft used during the period from 1775 to 1840 to transport tobacco and other cargo on the James River and its tributaries in the Commonwealth of Virginia.
 It was flat bottomed and pointed at both ends.
 The length of the bateau varied greatly, 58 ft being a common length.
 The bateau was propelled by bateaumen pushing with long sturdy poles.
-Alternate spellings of bateau include batteau, batoe and the plurals bateaux, batoes, and batteaux.
+Alternate spellings of bateau include batteau, batoe, and the plurals bateaux, batoes, and batteaux.
 Bateau is the French word for boat.
-In the colonial days, bateaus were used extensively in rivers throughout the eastern part of the United States, but the coverage of this article is confined to those that plied the James River in the Commonwealth of Virginia.
+In the colonial days, bateaux were used extensively in rivers throughout the eastern part of the United States, but the coverage of this article is confined to those that plied the James River in the Commonwealth of Virginia.

 Origin

-Anthony and Benjamin Rucker were the original inventors and constructors of the James River Bateau in 1775.
+Anthony and Benjamin Rucker were the original inventors and constructors of the James River bateau in 1775.
 It was a boat essentially different from any before that time used on the rivers of Virginia.
 The Ruckers' design was successfully patented many years after its development.
 The earliest known reference to the bateau comes from Thomas Jefferson's account book, dated April 19, 1775.
 Jefferson had been present at the first launching, and forty-six years later he was witness to the successful patenting of the bateau by heirs of the Ruckers.
 George Washington also mentioned the bateau in his diary entry, dated April 7, 1791.
-Unfortunately, none of the original bateaus exist.
+Unfortunately, none of the original bateaux exist.
 Some remains were uncovered by construction workers at the site of the James River and Kanawha Canal Basin.